 Unless you've done it, CrossFit can be hard to understand.
 But essentially, "it's functional movement done at a high intensity with constant variety," says Andy Petranek, owner of CrossFit Los Angeles.
 Functional movement refers to the way you move in daily life.

-To achieve that, CrossFit workouts pull from numerous disciplines, including gymnastics, Olympic weight lifting, calisthenics and traditional strength training.
+To achieve that, the workouts pull from numerous disciplines, including gymnastics, Olympic weight lifting, calisthenics and traditional strength training.
 In the end, you develop 10 skills: cardiovascular endurance, stamina, strength, flexibility, power, coordination, speed, agility, balance and accuracy.

 CrossFit workouts are tough -- after all, the tagline of CrossFit is "forging elite fitness” -- but they’re not impossible.
 "While you should have some base level of fitness before you do CrossFit, the workouts can be modified for any fitness level," says Tony Budding, director of media and content for CrossFit and co-director of the CrossFit Games.